-22 See e.g., See e.g., The Nasdaq Stock Market LLC ("Nasdaq"), General 8, Connectivity to the Exchange.
-Nasdaq and its affiliated exchanges charge a monthly fee of \$15,000 for each 10Gbps Ultra fiber connection to the respective exchange, which is analogous to the Exchange's 10Gbps physical port.
-See also New York Stock Exchange LLC, NYSE American LLC, NYSE Arca, Inc., NYSE Chicago Inc., NYSE National, Inc. Connectivity Fee Schedule, which provides that 10 Gbps LX LCN Circuits (which are analogous to the Exchange's 10 and, in general, to protect investors and the public interest."
-24 Likewise, the Act grants the Commission authority to amend or repeal "[t]he rules of [an] exchange [that] impose any burden on competition not necessary or appropriate in furtherance of the purposes of this chapter."
-25 In short, the promotion of free and open competition was a core congressional objective in creating the national market system.26 Indeed, the Commission has historically interpreted that mandate to promote competitive forces to determine prices whenever compatible with a national market system.
+The Exchange lastly notes that it is not required by the Exchange Act, nor any other rule or regulation, to undertake a cost-of-service or ratemaking approach with respect to fee proposals.
+Moreover, Congress's intent in enacting the 1975 Amendments to the Act was to enable competition-rather than government order-to determine prices.
+The principal purpose of the amendments was to facilitate the creation of a national market system for the trading of securities.
+Congress intended that this "national market system evolve through the interplay of competitive forces as unnecessary regulatory restrictions are removed." $^{\rm 22}$ Other provisions of the Act confirm that intent.
+For example, the Act provides that an exchange must design its rules "to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general, to protect investors and the public interest."
+23 Likewise, the Act grants the Commission authority to amend or repeal "[t]he rules of [an] exchange [that] impose any burden on competition not necessary or appropriate in furtherance of the purposes of this chapter." $^{\rm 24}$ In short, the promotion of free and open competition was a core congressional objective in creating the national market system.
+Indeed, the Commission has historically interpreted that mandate to promote competitive forces to determine prices whenever compatible with a national market system.
 Accordingly, the Exchange believes it has met its burden to demonstrate that its proposed fee change is reasonable and consistent with the immediate filing process chosen by Congress, which created a system whereby market forces determine access fees in the vast majority of cases, subject to oversight only in particular cases of abuse or market failure.
-Lastly, and importantly, the Exchange believes that, even if it were possible as a matter of economic theory, cost-based pricing for the proposed fee would be so complicated that it could not be done practically.
+Lastly, and importantly,